Vir Biotechnology Inc. (VIR) Shares Up Despite Recent Market Volatility

 VIR’s Market Performance

-VIR’s stock has seen a 1.72% increase for the week, with a -21.90% drop in the past month and a -10.23% fall in the past quarter.
-The volatility ratio for the week is 4.23%, and the volatility levels for the past 30 days are at 4.78% for Vir Biotechnology Inc. The simple moving average for the last 20 days is -7.17% for VIR stock, with a simple moving average of -9.02% for the last 200 days.
+The stock of Vir Biotechnology Inc. (VIR) has seen a 3.20% increase in the past week, with a -10.06% drop in the past month, and a -7.47% fall in the past quarter.
+The volatility ratio for the week is 3.96%, and the volatility levels for the past 30 days are at 4.68% for VIR.
+The simple moving average for the last 20 days is -2.86% for VIR stock, with a simple moving average of -6.91% for the last 200 days.

 Analysts’ Opinion of VIR